-The Company prepares its condensed consolidated interim financial statements in accordance with IFRS as issued by the International Accounting Standards Board ("IASB").
+The Company prepares its consolidated financial statements in accordance with IFRS as issued by the International Accounting Standards Board ("IASB").

-The preparation of the condensed consolidated interim financial statements requires management to make certain estimates, judgments and assumptions that affect the reported amounts of assets and liabilities at the date of the condensed consolidated interim financial statements and reported amounts of expenses during the reporting period.
+The preparation of the consolidated financial statements requires management to make certain estimates, judgments and assumptions that affect the reported amounts of assets and liabilities at the date of the consolidated financial statements and reported amounts of expenses during the reporting period.
 Actual outcomes could differ from these estimates.

-The condensed consolidated interim financial statements include estimates which, by their nature, are uncertain.
-The impacts of such estimates are pervasive throughout the condensed consolidated interim financial statements and may require accounting adjustments based on future occurrences.
+The consolidated financial statements include estimates which, by their nature, are uncertain.
+The impacts of such estimates are pervasive throughout the consolidated financial statements and may require accounting adjustments based on future occurrences.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised and future periods if the revision affects both current and future periods.
 These estimates are based on historical experience, current and future economic conditions and other factors, including expectations of future events that are believed to be reasonable under the circumstances.